Table of contents:

 How many languages do you need?

 This is probably the first question every site owner has to answer.
-When I was building our online shop, my initial plan was to offer translations in many European languages using AI, following the principle of “the more, the better.”
+When I was first building our online shop, my initial plan was to offer translations in many European languages using AI, following the principle of “the more, the better.”
 However, after some initial experience, I changed my mind for two important reasons.

 First, adding more languages means complying with the regulations of different EU countries.
 For an online shop, this alone can be a heavy burden for small entrepreneurs like us.
 Secondly, even with the best AI translation available, you still need to reserve a significant amount of time to review and improve the translations.